ai-serenity-heart-drive/Ai-Serenity-Heart-Drive/README.md

 - Contact form powered by [Formspree](https://formspree.io/).
 - Replace placeholder images (e.g., in the hero section) with actual visuals of the propulsion system.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2025 Matthew Stuart Roberts/AI Serenity Heart Drive.
+This project is patent pending. © 2015-2025 Matthew Stuart Roberts/AI Serenity Heart Drive.
 All rights reserved.